 Who is your ideal customer?
 Are they male, female or an equal portion of both?
 What’s their median age?
 How much money does your best customer make in a year?
 How much are they spending on your products?
 You may know some of these things if already you’ve done any kind of customer acquisition for your business.
 Figure out your target demographic and learn everything about them.

 Once you’ve narrowed down your audience, you want to design a website that speaks to them.
 An older audience may benefit from large font paired with a message of safety and quality.
-If you’re marketing to millennials, you’ll want supplementary media (videos, photos, etc) and social integration.
+So, if you’re marketing to millennials, you’ll want supplementary media (videos, photos, etc) and social integration.

 Don’t need a million pages to get your message across.